Welcome

 AI Command Assistant — Operator Instructions

 The AI Command Assistant Agent is a tool — not a replacement for command authority.
-The research team is specifically interested in how experienced fire service professionals apply their training and judgment in combination with AI-generated information.
 There are no wrong answers.
 You are the Incident Commander.
 You make the decisions.

 How the AI Agent Operates